dawpitech/whanos/README.md

 ansible-vault encrypt group_vars/all.yml
 ```

-Next populate `ansible/inventory.yml` (and more especially the hub-1 remote) with your target ip address.
+Next populate `ansible/inventory.yml` with your targets ip addresses.
-Run the playbook to apply this configuration to your target
+Run the playbook to deploy whanos on your remotes.

 ```bash
 ansible-galaxy install -r requirements.yml ansible-playbook -i inventory.yaml playbook.yml
 ```

-Navigate to `<target_ip>:8080` to access the jenkins instance interface
+Navigate to `<hub_target_ip>:8080` to access the jenkins instance interface

 ## How to use